treeppl/treeppl.github.io/docs/tutorials/pigeons.md

 ────────────────────────────────────────────────────────────────────────────
 ```

-The output above gives some other useful information such as an estimate of the normalization constant of the prior distribution compared to the posterior.
+The output above gives some other useful information such as an estimate of the log-normalization-constant $\log(Z_1 / Z_0)$ between the prior distribution and the posterior.
+This is the model evidence in Bayesian statistics.
+An important technical detail is that this estimate is between the _constrained_ prior, i.e. the prior plus any hard constraints such as `weight 0` statements, and the posterior distribution; there are computational efficiency reasons for this.
+This means that log-normalization estimate of Pigeons compared to that of TreePPL's SMC algorithms will be different on problems with hard constraints.

+Another quantity of interest is the _global communication barrier_, $\Lambda$ in the output above, which measures how difficult it is to move samples from the prior to the posterior – a large $\Lambda$ means that it is difficult, a small $\Lambda$ that it is easy.
+The global communication barrier also gives a rule of thumb for how many chains are needed; you should use $2\Lambda + 1$ for the algorithm to work efficient.
+If you suspect or know that the MCMC kernel on your problem is heavily autocorrelated it can however be beneficial to use more chains than this,
+though adding more chains has diminishing returns.

 We of course also want to look at the samples from the cold chain, to do this we first need to compile the samples which are spread across several files into one file
 ```julia
 Pigeons.tppl_compile_samples(pt, "compiled_samples.json")